 Our vision is to be the nation’s leading public school of medicine.
 We are ranked 1st in primary care education among all US schools of medicine and 6th among public peers in NIH research funding.
-Our Allied Health Department is home to five top-ranked divisions and we are home to 16 top-ranked MD and basic science departments in research funding.
+Our Health Sciences department is home to five top-ranked divisions and we are home to 16 top-ranked MD and basic science departments in research funding.

 We will promote health and provide superb clinical care while maintaining our strong tradition of reaching underserved populations and reducing health disparities across North Carolina and beyond.

 We will prepare tomorrow’s health care professionals and biomedical researchers by facilitating learning within innovative and integrated curricula and team oriented interprofessional education.
 We will cultivate outstanding teaching and research faculty, and we will recruit outstanding students and trainees from highly diverse backgrounds to create a socially responsible, highly skilled workforce.

 We will develop and support a rich array of outstanding health sciences research programs, centers, and resources.
 We will provide infrastructure and opportunities for collaboration amongst disciplines throughout and beyond our University to support outstanding research.
 We will foster programs in the areas of basic, translational, mechanistic, and population research.

 Facts and Figures